wwong4374/trading-platform/.github/pull_request_template.md

 ## Testing

-Document any testing done to ensure the changes work as expected.
+- [ ] Document any testing done to ensure the changes work as expected.

 ## Screenshots

-If applicable, provide screenshots of the changes made to the UI, including before and after.
+If applicable, provide screenshots of the changes made to the UI.